Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Principle of Coulomb explosion imaging of L i I

 The triggering event in the laser-induced Coulomb explosion imaging is double ionization, through multiphoton absorption, of the \ce{LiI} molecules, see \autoref{fig:LiI_potentials}(a).
-The double ionization projects the vibrational wave function of \ce{LiI} onto a potential curve of \ce{LiI^{2+}}.
-Its repulsive character causes \ce{LiI^{2+}} to break up into a pair of \ce{Li+} and \ce{I+} fragment ions.
+The double ionization, expected to occur sequentially, projects the vibrational wave function of \ce{LiI} onto a potential curve of \ce{LiI^{2+}}, possibly subject to an $R$-dependence of the ionization process, see \autoref{sec:results:internuclear}.
+The repulsive character of the potential causes \ce{LiI^{2+}} to break up into a pair of \ce{Li+} and \ce{I+} fragment ions.
 During the electrostatic repulsion, the potential energy of \ce{LiI^{2+}}, acquired just after the double ionization, is converted to kinetic energy of the \ce{Li+} and \ce{I+} ions.
 The simplest approach to determining $P(R)$ is then to apply \autoref{eq:Coulomb} to the distribution of the total kinetic energy release, $P(E_\text{kin}^{tot})$, obtained from one of the fragments, here \ce{Li+} as described below.
-While this approach was shown to work well for alkali dimers~\cite{kristensen_laser-induced_2023,albrechtsen_laser-induced_2024}, there are two key complications in the current work.
-First, the Coulomb potential based on \autoref{eq:Coulomb} does not provide an accurate description of the potential curve for the lowest-lying electronic state of \ce{LiI^{2+}}.
-Therefore, we calculated the latter, denoted $V_\text{QC}$, at the CCSD(T) level with 28 electrons correlated for the lowest triplet state $^3\mathrm{\Pi}_2$, using the aug-cc-pwCVTZ and aug-cc-pwCVQZ basis sets and employing an L$^{-3}$ extrapolation~\cite{peterson_molecular_2010,g16,halkier_basis-set_1999}. \Autoref{fig:LiI_potentials}(a) shows that in the pertinent region around the equilibrium distance $R_\text{eq}$ of \ce{LiI}, $V_\text{QC}$ deviates significantly from the Coulomb curve, $V_\text{Coul} = E_\text{Coul} +$~{\it IE}(\ce{I})~+~{\it IE}(\ce{Li}), where the latter two terms are the ionization energies of the \ce{I} and \ce{Li} atoms, respectively.
+While this approach was shown to work well for alkali dimers~\cite{kristensen_laser-induced_2023,albrechtsen_laser-induced_2024}, we do not expect it to yield accurate results here due to non-Coulombic effects in the \ce{LiI^{2+}} ion.
+Therefore, we calculate the potential for the ground state of \ce{LiI^{2+}}, denoted $V_\text{QC}$, and use that instead of $V_\text{Coul}$ to determine $P(R)$. $V_\text{QC}$ was calculated at the CCSD(T) level with 28 electrons correlated for the lowest triplet state $^3\mathrm{\Sigma}_1^-$, using the aug-cc-pwCVTZ and aug-cc-pwCVQZ basis sets and employing an L$^{-3}$ extrapolation~\cite{peterson_molecular_2010,g16,halkier_basis-set_1999}. \Autoref{fig:LiI_potentials}(a) shows that in the pertinent region around the equilibrium distance $R_\text{eq}$ of \ce{LiI}, $V_\text{QC}$ deviates significantly from the Coulomb curve, $V_\text{Coul} = E_\text{Coul} +$~{\it IE}(\ce{I})~+~{\it IE}(\ce{Li}), where the latter two terms are the ionization energies of the \ce{I} and \ce{Li} atoms, respectively.
+In addition, we have calculated all potential energy curves arising from distributing six electrons in the four valence orbitals and including spin-orbit interactions, with details provided in the appendix, \autoref{sec:Appendix}.
+The calculation shows that there is a total of 10 energetically-different states.
+The corresponding potential curves are displayed in \autoref{fig:LiI_potentials}(b).
+In \autoref{sec:results:internuclear} we discuss possible population of the excited states of \ce{LiI^{2+}} by the laser pulse and, if that happens, how fragmentation on the excited potential curves affect the determination of $P(R)$.